soraxas/echo360/README.md

                         file for phantomjs (will override system bin) --chrome              Use Chrome Driver instead of phantomjs webdriver.
 You must have chromedriver installed in your PATH.
+  --firefox             Use Firefox Driver instead of phantomjs webdriver.
+You
+                        must have geckodriver installed in your PATH.
   --interactive, -i     Interactively pick the lectures you want, instead of
                         download all (default) or based on dates .
+  --manual, -m          Only effective for 'echo360.org' host.
+When set, you
+                        will need to manually continue the script after logging into your institution's SSO; i.e. it will disable the automatic redirection which is the default behavior.
   --debug               Enable extensive logging.
 ```
 # Examples